 I recently wrote about how I do my best recipe development while driving the car.
 I also do some of my best baking when I am stressed out – it is a good thing I don’t often stress, or I’d be as big as the kitchen!
 There is something about precise measuring of ingredients and kneading dough that completely brings me down to a calm existence.
-Clarity I guess you could say.
-The beginning of February I was completely sweep away with stress over work, finishing up the year end, and life, in general.
-Working on this recipe for Chocolate Cherry Pistachio Krantz Cakes put me in a total and utterly happy place.
+The beginning of February I have completely swept away with stress over work, finishing up the year-end, and life, in general.
+Working on this recipe for Chocolate Cherry Pistachio Krantz Cakes made me all zen, and transported me to an utterly happy place.

 Now that the first quarter of the year is just about over, and our ducks are all in place as well first of the year hiccups tucked away, things are back to normal.
 I can breathe, focus and attempt to do it all.
 Chez Us is slowly getting more organized; recipes being updated with printable pages, and I am even reshooting a few old favorites.
 It is all a work in progress, so please bear with us while we continue to clean house.
 Work is lining up nicely for the year, which is good as it was a bit shaky at first, and we leave for our first business trip soon.
 We feel excited about possibilities and wild temptations that are enticing us for 2015!